graphcore/keras/keras/ipu/docs/keras.rst

 parameter by calling the model's :py:func:`compile` method with `steps_per_execution` argument.
 The meaning of that parameter is analogous to that of non-Keras models, both non-pipelined and pipelined ones.
 In both cases you can use it to tweak the inference latency.

+The :py:func:`export_for_ipu_serving` method adds the possibility of passing the `preprocessing_step` and `postprocessing_step` functions which will be included into the SavedModel graph and executed on the CPU on the server.
+If all preprocessing and postprocessing operations are available on the IPU, `preprocessing_step` and `postprocessing_step` functions should be called inside the Keras model.
+Then function bodies will be compiled together with the inference model.

 Exported models contain Poplar programs compiled for specific batch size value.
 Because of that, you must always provide the batch size value to be used by the exported model.
 You can achieve it in two ways: